JNet: API extensibility

 Java.Awt.Panel panel = new();

-var snapshot = volImage.getSnapshot(); // the returned object is a dynamic object reference of the BufferedImage object in Java
+// Returns a dynamic reference to the BufferedImage object in the JVM™

-Input and Return class are not available
+Input and return class are not available

 Java.Awt.Panel panel = new();

-var snapshot = volImage.getSnapshot(); // the returned object is a dynamic object reference of the BufferedImage object in Java
+// Returns a dynamic reference to the BufferedImage object in the JVM™

 Anything is not available

-var snapshot = volImage.getSnapshot(); // the returned object is a dynamic object reference of the BufferedImage object in Java
+// Returns a dynamic reference to the BufferedImage object in the JVM™

 Call a method dynamically